rsquaredata/wnnTS/README.md

 ## Overview

-**wnnTS** is an academic project dedicated to **electricity load forecasting** using classical, machine learning, and weighted nearest neighbors models.
+**WNNRina** is an academic project dedicated to **electricity load forecasting** using classical, machine learning, and weighted nearest neighbors models.

 Provided a dataset containing electricity consumption (kW) and outdoor air temperature (°C), both measured every **15 minutes** for a single building over **49 days**, the goal is to forecast electricity consumption for the **50th day (96 time steps)**, given historical consumption data and known temperature values for the forecast horizon.